twahir21/postech_dev/important.md

 and remove cors, ratelimiting and more.

 ## use binary in product for maximum speed especially bun.
 Node also has pkg.

+## with neon don't use pg at all and uninstall it
+- it will kill u if u didnt recognize because it uses tcp port 5432 and connect url to it
+- so it will always fail when trying to update schema to remote neon database
+- because it assumes it runs with local postgres
+- you will not neon db at all even if string is correct
+- use bun remove @types/pg and bun remove pg
+- but they are useful for local postgres db
+- then use drizzle to use neon http